 - Dress professionally (business casual or formal)

-- Bring copies of all supporting documents
+- Bring copies of all supporting documents to in-person interviews

 What to Avoid During Your Interview

-- Memorised scripts: Rehearsed answers sound robotic and raise suspicion—be natural
+- Memorised scripts: Rehearsed answers sound robotic and raise suspicion — be natural

 - Inconsistency: Contradicting your CAS, SOP, or application form damages credibility